 Over the years, I noticed that it is possible to lump most factories in one of four categories:

-- Level 1: the recently-created and unstructured workshop;
+- Level 1: the recently-created and u

 - Level 2: the semi-organized factory that got out of level 1 but that is still struggling to keep quality & timing under control;